paulkn/esar/src/pages/index.md

 Together, we will rise!

 The Father knows that you have been called FOR SUCH A  TIME AS THIS.
+Esther 4:14

 The Lord is inviting all women to rise up, overcome, and bring revival to nations.